JoshuaCachola/Rework-back/README.md

 # AirCook'n'Cuisine

-something super witty here tbd
+The perfect solution for both chefs and cooking enthusiasts looking for something different - book your dream kitchen today!

-Check us out here: [AirCnC](https://www.aircnc.us)
+Check us out here: [AirCnC](https://www.aircnc.us/)

 To log-in as a guest or a host, you can either use the pre-set buttons on the login page, or create your own account